tjelvar-olsson/tjelvar-olsson.github.io/_drafts/python_debugger.md

  'y']
 ```

-Okay, that is fine.
-So what is x?
+So what is ``x``?

 ```
 (Pdb) p x
 '1'
 ```

 Hey, that looks suspiciously like a string.
-Note that we can use raw Python within the debugger.
-Let us find out type x is.
+Note that we can use raw Python
+within the debugger.
+Let us find out type ``x`` is.

 ```
 (Pdb) type(x)